circuitar/ArduinoDocs/README.rst

 Doxygen_ and Breathe_ to build documentation from the source code of your Arduino library and publish it online on ReadTheDocs_.

+* Source code available on GitHub_
+* Full documentation available on ReadTheDocs_

-You just need to follow these steps:
+To add documentation to your library, you just need to follow these steps:

 1. Install Python_
 2. Add documentation to your Arduino library using the `Doxygen standard`_